gowrishankarsrinivasan/ReactJs-Beginner-Projects/README.md

 - JavaScript
 - HTML
 - CSS

-#2.simple project
+---

 # Event Countdown Timer

 A simple React application that allows users to set a future event's name and date-time and displays a countdown to the specified event.